 It doesn’t feel that much more powerful than previous big singles I’ve had, but on the trip I never felt I needed more.
-Very rarely do I rev it over 4000 rpm.
-IMO a low-tuned, 600 single or twin is just the right size for loaded, all-roads travel and I’m happy to give up KTM levels of power for a long-lasting and fuel-efficient engine.
+35 58 Very rarely do I rev it over 4000 rpm.
+In my opinion a low-tuned, 600 single or twin is just the right size for loaded, all-roads travel and I’m happy to give up KTM levels of power for a long-lasting and fuel-efficient engine.

 Inevitably I’m sure I’d have got round to tuning it a bit (while also trying to save weight), but only if the great mpg was not compromised.

 The front brakes feel pretty ordinary to me and surely one good SM-style disc up here would be adequate and save a lot of sprung weight.
 Were Brembo doing a 2-for-1 deal?
 For a trail bike, the front wheel weighs a ton but it wouldn’t be hard to remove one disc and carrier, put a block in that side’s caliper and see how it stops on one brake.
 Most probably the other caliper is designed to work as one of two small units and may get over-worked so it’d be best replaced with a larger, 4 piston unit.
 Is it worth it?
 Not really.

 I have to say the flashy-looking twin bulb front headlight is not that brilliant in terms of spread, compared to less impressive-looking set ups on what I’ve run before.